wazuh/wazuh-documentation/source/user-manual/reference/tools/fim_migrate.rst

 .. versionadded:: 3.7.0

-The fim_migrate tool allows to migrate FIM databses older than Wazuh v3.7.0 to the new format included in Wazuh-DB.
+The *fim_migrate* tool allows to migrate FIM databases older than Wazuh v3.7.0 to the new format included in Wazuh-DB.

 Usage
 -----

-This tool is not included in the Wazuh installation, but you can download this tool from the Wazuh repository on GitHub:
+This tool is not included in the Wazuh installation, but you can download it from the Wazuh repository on GitHub:

 .. code-block:: console

     # curl --silent -o fim_migrate https://raw.githubusercontent.com/wazuh/wazuh/3.7/tools/migration/fim_migrate.py

-Add execution permission and execute this tool as follows:
+Add execution permission and run this tool as follows:

 .. code-block:: console